 Protein.
 Compared to 8 grams of protein per cup of cow’s milk, many non-milk alternatives fall short with as little as 0 or 1 gram of protein per cup.
 Some brands have a little more – 3 to 5 grams of protein – and still others are fortified with protein (often pea protein) to boost protein to 8 grams per cup.

-Sugar.
+Sugar (and carbs).
 If you see sugar listed on the nutrition facts label, this is almost always added sugar (e.g. organic cane sugar, dried cane syrup, or brown rice syrup) – not the naturally-occurring milk sugar found in regular cow’s milk.

 Look for milks labeled as unsweetened, or naturally sweetened with low-calorie stevia or monkfruit.